Rasiya: Formats and popularity

 The advent of vernacular language printing in the mid-19th century saw the Braj music of Northern India significantly rise in popularity as it allowed for music to be more widely accessed and distributed.
 The cassette boom in the 1980s saw rasiyas and particularly the sub-genre of lānguriya further increase in popularity within the Braj region.
 With cassette technology, cassettes of lānguriya songs were among the first created which were widely sold at Melas (festivals or fairs) and temples.
-The increasing demand for fresh cassette material also encouraged a significant amount of creativity for the genre, most significantly the variety containing sexually explicit lyrics (Ibid).
+The increasing demand for fresh cassette material also encouraged a significant amount of creativity for the genre, most significantly the variety containing sexually explicit lyrics.
 The introduction of the VCD around the year 2000 incorporated a new visual dimension to music, this visual element was also added to many commercial Languriya recordings.
 Many cassette companies quickly switched to the new VCD technology with the city of Agra quickly establishing itself as a hub for media production.
 The technological advances seen with the advent of Cassettes, VCDs and DVDs allowed the Braj regions internal music market to thrive.
 In addition local rasiya singers often performed on radio station such as “All India Radio” based in the city of Mathura also gained in popularity.
 However, in comparison the music scene of the Braj region is not as popular as its Bhojpuri and Punjabi counterparts which have "experienced a cultural renaissance".
 In terms of pan-Indian recognition traditional Krishnaite rasiyas have been the only genre of rasiya to enjoy widespread Indian appeal due to their religious nature.

 The 21st century saw further technological advances for music in the region with the USB and the mobile phone becoming easily accessible and exploding in popularity.
 These technologies allowed for large quantities of music on a single device.
 However, many of the local production companies that produced rasiya music and its sub genres had shut down for a variety of reasons such as piracy, tax evasion, and violation of censorship laws resulting in significantly less output of Braj folk music.
 Producers of rasiya have adapted to 21st century technologies and have uploaded their music to online streaming through Indian services such as Gaana, Saavn, Musicindiaonline and YouTube for recognition and self-promotion.